im-mou/quicktik/README.md

 **next-app**

--   Main QuickTik NextJS app
+-   Main QuickTik Next.JS app
 -   Package that imports all the other packages listed below.

 **material-ui-components**